VC-MIPI-modules/vc_mipi_nvidia/README.md

      $ cd vc_mipi_nvidia/bin
      $ ./quickstart.sh
    ```
-   > If you have changed your hardware setup simply execute this script again.
+   > If you have changed your hardware setup simply execute this script again.<br>

+   > During the setup process of the quickstart.sh script, there will be executed the l4t_create_default_user.sh script from NVIDIA, which will create a default user with the credentials given by the user.<br>
+   > (After setting up the toolchain, the user is prompted to this credentials mask.)<br>
+   > This script has been available since L4T 32.6.1 and will be applied accordingly.<br>
+   > For older version (L4T 32.3.1 - L4T 32.5.2), the user has to setup the default user by hand after the flashing process.
+This procedure is guided by the ubuntu setup dialogs immediately after the first boot.

 4. (Optional)<br>
    Set up the target by executing one of the following commands on the host computer when the target device is already running: